CollinHeist/TitleCardMaker/docs/user_guide/settings.md

 | Season Folder Format | :octicons-x-16:{.red} | Format of the folder name for all other Title Cards. |

 ## Root Folders
 The root folders listed here serve as the primary asset directories for both Title Card and Source images.
-If using Docker, it is important that both of these directories are accessible _outside_ of the Container.
+If using Docker, it is importan that both of these directories are accessible _outside_ of the Container.

 ### Card Directory
 The root folder for all Title Cards created by TitleCardMaker.
 Within this directory, each Series added to TitleCardMaker will have a subfolder created for it, under which cards will be created.

 ??? example

     === "Docker"

         For Docker setups, the recommended settings for this is `/config/cards`.
 In this instance, if the Series `Breaking Bad` were added to TitleCardMaker, I'd expect to find all associated Title Cards under the `/config/cards/Breaking Bad (2008)/` directory.

     === "Non-Docker"

-        When installed locally, this setting can be whatever is most- convenient.
+        When installed locally, this setting can be whatever is most-convenient.
         It is very common to specify a `cards` directory within your local installation directory, e.g. `./config/cards/`.
 However, this is not required.
 In this instance, if the Series `Breaking Bad` were added to TitleCardMaker, I'd expect to find all associated Title Cards under the `./config/cards/Breaking Bad (2008)/` directory.

 This directory __does not__ need to align with your Media folders (where your media files are kept), as TCM loads the Title Cards directly into your Media Server, bypassing any "local media" matching.

 ### Source Directory
 The root folder for all source images downloaded and used by TitleCardMaker.
 Within this directory, each Series added to TitleCardMaker will have a subfolder created for it, under which source images (and logos) will be added.

 ??? question "What's a Source Image?"

     A source image is the (typically) textless input images which text or effects are added on top of (by TCM) to create a Title Card.

 ??? example